Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Provide great documentation (training recordings / slides, FAQs, data dictionary) and make this easily available to end users.
 For developers, have a best practice LookML document
 - Regularly check in with new users as they go through the change curve to ensure they remain enthusiastic and positive about what Looker can provide them.
 Track their usage in iLooker.
 - Hold regular office hours where people can book a slot to go through something data related
+- Always leave them with training docs that explain the Looker basics

 #### Onboarding / training tips
 - Really get people involved